 - 74% would buy in a competitor’s store if they perceive the queue time to be quicker.

-- 70% would be less likely to return to store again if they had experienced long waits, researchers found.
+- 70% would be less likely to return to the store again if they had experienced long waits, researchers found.

-Being able to complete a purchase quickly has a significant effect on how customers view a retailer: 56% of consumers say fast payment and reduced queuing is critical to “positively influencing their perception of a retail brand”.
+Being able to complete a purchase quickly has a significant effect on how customers view a retailer: 56% of consumers say fast payment and reduced queueing is critical to “positively influencing their perception of a retail brand”.

 Poor customer queueing and lost revenue

 Queues by themselves do not have a price tag, but it does not mean that they don’t come at a cost to companies.
 While for customers queues mean a waste of time, for companies it is all about missed revenue.
 This can ultimately have a huge impact on the bottom line.

 In the past year alone, almost 66% of consumers have abandoned their purchase because of long queues, with only 22% returning later to make the purchase.
 In general, queues play a significant factor in determining a customer’s willingness to make a purchase.